CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 2. Open the GlobalLink settings `/Settings/Options/Settings/Translation Services/GlobalLink`
     1. _type_ is set to “default”
     2. Credentials for gcc are entered (**manual** workflow key)
-    4. Boolean property _isSendSubmitter_ is activated
+    3. Boolean property _isSendSubmitter_ is activated
-    3. Document _GlobalLink_ is linked in homepage document of site you want to test translation on
 3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
     1. A window _Localization Workflow_ should pop up